dtcenter/MET/docs/Users_Guide/config_options.rst

 * AUTO to tile the input data using tiles of dimension n by n where n is the largest integer power of 2 less than the smallest dimension of the input data.
 Center as many tiles as possible with no overlap.
-* "TILE" to use the tile definition specified below.
+* TILE to use the tile definition specified below.
 * PAD to pad the input data out to the nearest integer power of 2.

 .. code-block:: none